bluepeter/alphagroove/PLAN.md

     - **To Do:** Update `DEFAULT_CONFIG` and `createDefaultConfigFile` with examples/defaults for these new strategies (likely disabled by default initially, except perhaps `endOfDay`).
     - **To Do:** Update `src/utils/config.test.ts` to cover these new configurations.
+    - **Planned Structure:**
+      ```yaml
+      exitStrategies:
+        enabled: ['stopLoss', 'profitTarget', 'trailingStop', 'maxHoldTime', 'endOfDay']
+        stopLoss:
+          percentFromEntry: 1.0 # Or atrMultiplier: 1.5
+        profitTarget:
+          percentFromEntry: 2.0 # Or atrMultiplier: 3.0
+        trailingStop:
+          activationPercent: 1.0
+          trailPercent: 0.5
+        maxHoldTime:
+          minutes: 60
+        endOfDay:
+          time: '16:00' # Close positions by this time
+        slippage:
+          model: 'percent' # or 'fixed'
+          value: 0.05 # 0.05% slippage or $0.05 depending on model
+      ```

 2.  **Implement Calculation of Indicators (e.g., ATR in `src/utils/calculations.ts`):**

     - **To Do:** Add function to calculate ATR based on a series of `Bar` data.
+    - **To Do:** Add unit tests for indicator calculations.

 3.  **Refactor `processTradesLoop` for Bar-by-Bar Exit Logic (`src/index.ts`):**